sti-uff/hermes-message/README.md

 Why another email API?
 ---
-__A little bit of motivation (for us):__ Today in STI-UFF we have more than 10 projects that send email, throught our internal mail server.
+__A little bit of motivation (for us):__ Today in STI-UFF we have more than 10 projects that send email, through our internal mail server.
-But we're studing to change to AWS somaday or other mail service.
-Thus, not to change all applications everytime, Hermes is our API interface to send mail.
+However, we're studying to change to AWS someday or other mail service.
+Thus, not to change all applications every time, Hermes is our API interface to send mail.
 It's another level of abstraction.

 __general motivation__